fluxcd/website/content/en/flux/use-cases/gh-actions-helm-promotion.md

 To promote a chart version that was successfully deployed and tested on staging, we'll create a GitHub workflow that reacts to Flux repository dispatch events.

+The `event` that Flux generate for a `HelmRelease` upgrade contains metadata about the event, with fields that can be used to determine the chart version that was deployed:
+- `metadata.revision`: the Helm chart version deployed.
+- optional `metadata.oci-digest`: the OCI digest of the oci artifact deployed in case of an `OCIRepository` source.

 Example of `.github/workflows/demo-promotion.yaml`:

 ```yaml